 CERF+ provides grants and no-interest loans.
 CERF+ also works with businesses in the craft community to broker craft supplies, equipment and services (such as booth fees at craft fairs) at no or low cost to those found eligible for emergency relief assistance.

-CERF+ provides emergency relief to professional craft artists who have had a recent career-threatening emergency and are U.S. residents.
-Craft artists with a recent emergency whose livelihood is not from their craft may qualify for CERF+ assistance through the more stringent Alternative or Emerging Professional support categories.
+CERF+ provides emergency relief to professional artists working in craft disciplines who have had a recent career-threatening emergency and are U.S. residents.
+Artists with a recent emergency whose livelihood is not from the sale of their art may qualify for CERF+ assistance through the more stringent Alternative or Emerging Professional support categories.